aksommerville/egg2/etc/doc/eau-format.md

  - Meta 0x03 Track Name.
  - Meta 0x04 Instrument Name.

-Opening a MIDI file in our editor and resaving it may destroy information.
+Opening a MIDI file in our editor and resaving it will destroy information:
+ - Control change, program change, aftertouch, sysex, and most Meta events will be lost.
+ - Everything will collapse into one MTrk chunk.
+ - Timings quantize to 1 ms.
+ - Meta 0x77 Channel Headers will be created.

 ## EAU Binary